fribibb/dashboard-weather-widget/README.md

 * Allow for option to set via web interface rather than just constants
 * ...maybe base temp units and location off WP Timezone city/location setting?
 * Improve output if error fetching new data
+* Worth mentioning that this is a terrible way to store an API key - it should ideally be in a $\_SERVER variable - this was just needed for a demo and will be invalid afterwards.